AMA CPT® and RUC

 The AMA/Specialty Society RVS Update Committee (RUC)

-The AMA/Specialty Society RVS Update Committee (RUC) is a unique, multi-specialty committee dedicated to describing the resources required to provide physician services.
+The AMA/Specialty Society Relative Value Scale Update Committee (RUC) is a unique, multi-specialty committee dedicated to describing the resources required to provide physician services.
 These recommendations are based on data collected from surveys of practicing physicians regarding the physician work involved in performing CPT codes.
 The Centers for Medicare & Medicaid Services (CMS) considers this input when developing Relative Value Units (RVUs).

-For a better understanding of the AMA/Specialty Society RVS Update Committee process, the American Academy of Sleep Medicine suggests you watch the video, Understanding the RUC Survey Instrument: Physician Services, and download the PowerPoint presentation, Understanding the RUC Survey Instrument.
-Prepared by the AMA, they describe the survey process and provide general information on the standard RUC survey instrument.
+For a better understanding of the American Medical Association (AMA) RUC process, please watch the video, The RBRVS and the AMA/Specialty Society RVS Update Committee (RUC) Process, or download the PDF, 2022 RVS Update Process.
+The AMA also has a video and PowerPoint presentation available that explain the RUC Survey Instrument.
+Prepared by the AMA, these resources describe the survey process and provide general information on the standard RUC survey instrument.

 For more information on the RUC process, please contact the AASM Health Policy Department at firstname.lastname@example.org or 630-737-9700.